charlotte-os/developer-docs/DESIGN.md

 #### Overview: The system namespace is a heirarchical directory of entries that represent a variety of differnt things in the system.
 It is used to enumerate and interact with almost all system resources and components.

 - Implemented by the namespace service which should be a direct child of the executive service
-- Paths in the namespace are URIs with the following format `protocol://host/path`
+- Paths in the namespace are URIs with the following format `sns://host/path`
-	- `protocol`: The communication protocol used to access the path.
-Pretty much always kbus.
+	- `sns`: The subnamespace
 	- `host`: Some means of identifying the host on which to look for the given path in the given subnamespace.
 If omitted, localhost is assumed.
 	- `path`: The path to the object or directory being referred to.
-- The filesystem will be a subnamespace that is implemented by the OS itself via a filesystem service.
+- The filesystem will be a subnamespace
 - The namespace will be implemented directly in the kernel

 ## User Interface